plone/training/docs/mastering-plone/features.md

 ## Default content types

-The most used default Plone content types are Page, News item, and Event.
+The most used default Plone content types are Page, News Item, and Event.

 ### Page

-A Page is the most flexible content type.
+A page is the most flexible content type.
 You can use the editor to create, edit and arrange blocks on a page.
 You can choose from blocks for text, an image, a video, a list of existing content and many more.
-Pages are folderish, they can contain other content.
+Pages are folderish (they can contain other content items).
 This means you can use pages to structure your site.

 ```{figure} _static/features_add_a_page.png